London Overground performance

 We are currently working on two innovation stations to test the market on improvements within our Customer Information Screens to be incorporated into our replacement programme, liaising with the TfL accessibility group to feedback and inform.

-In addition to the above, we have invested in a trial of digital help points incorporating BSL to support our diverse needs of customers.
+In addition to the above, we are looking to invest in a trial of digital help points incorporating BSL to support our diverse needs of customers.

 Information on accessibility, access conditions and availability of onboard facilities for disabled people and people with reduced mobility is available from TfL contact centres and online.
 This information is also available in large-print and audio formats.
 These can be found on the Accessibility guides page or on request from the contact centre.